top of page

 Timeline: School-year

-If the opportunities listed above don’t turn out to be a fit, the next step to finding biotechnology internships for high school students in Chicago is to launch a cold outreach strategy.
-This may seem intimidating at first, but the guide below should make it much more simple.
-As an added note, please exercise caution when reaching out to professionals you don’t know.
-It is always safest to interview or meet virtually.
+If the opportunities listed above aren’t the right fit for you, the next step to finding biotechnology internships for high school students in Chicago is to launch a cold outreach strategy.
+Many high schoolers find cold outreach intimidating, but the guide below should make it much simpler.

 How to Find Companies to Reach Out to for a High School Internship